-Scholarship Program Overview
+QES Program Overview

-In 2012, Canada celebrated the 60th anniversary of Her Majesty Queen Elizabeth II’s accession to the Throne.
+In 2012, Canada celebrated the 60th anniversary of Her Majesty Queen Elizabeth II’s accession to the throne.
 Support was rallied from government and the private and public sectors to fund an inspiring new scholarship initiative in her honour: the Canadian Queen Elizabeth Scholarships program.

-This program represents a unique opportunity for Canadian students and Canadian universities.
+This program represents a unique opportunity for students and universities.
 The goal of our program is to develop global citizens ready to work on the challenges of deteriorating planetary health through enriched academic, professional, and cross-cultural experiences.

 Students selected for the scholarship program will be named “Queen Elizabeth Scholars” (QES) and will engage with communities across the Commonwealth, learn about cultures and create projects and actions that impact the world.
 They will build lasting relationships among their peers and with the communities that they serve and achieve personal and professional growth.
 Through the global community of Queen Elizabeth Scholars, they will share knowledge, exchange ideas, and collaborate on meaningful initiatives.